The Best of Everything

 Eight episodes from this UK anthology series of hour-long episodes were bundled into four 2-hr made-for-TV movies in the US.
 Joan hosted two of the bundles.
 This set of two episodes hosted by Joan has the same name as the series and contains the episodes "Matakitas is Coming" / "The Last Visitor."

-(See also Journey to Murder below.)
+(See also Journey to Murder in 1971 section below.)

 Wikipedia page.